markuched13/markuched13.github.io/posts/ctf/sabr/sabr.md

 But now its encoded but not just encoded it doesn't seems arranged.

-What I then did was that i assumed that since the flag format is `sabr{` which has 4 bytes before `{` I then did something quite dumb but it worked only that it took few minutes.
+What I then did was that i assumed that since the flag format is `sabr{` which has 4 bytes before `{` I then did something quite silly but it worked only that it took some minutes.

 I made a python script which would print out all the alphabets in the string then return the output as a list